 - Time Out Mercado da Ribeira, Avenida 24 de Julho, Cais do Sodré, Lisboa

-Aloma used to be based in the Time Out Market, and before that Chiado, but have since made their home in Campo de Ourique.
+Aloma used to be based in the Time Out Market, but have since made their home in Campo de Ourique.
 Their natas are definitely very good, and have won awards in the past.

 Of all the venues mentioned, this is one of the nicest ones to sit down and have a coffee and a nata in.
 Campo Ourique is itself is also worth making the pilgrimage to.
 It’s home to many great boutique shops and a much smaller version of the Time Out Market, Mercado de Campo de Ourique.